X

 Sounds futuristic, doesn't it?
 Well, the future is upon us, thanks to UWB.

-UWB stands for Ultra Wide Band and is used as a short-range wireless communication protocol to track the location of objects within less than half an inch distance.
+UWB, which stands for ultra-wideband, is used as a short-range wireless communication protocol to track the location of objects, accurate to less than half an inch distance.
 The technology measures how long it takes short radio pulses to travel between one device and another.
-UWB was originally designed as a means to transfer data, but its ability to track very precise positioning has made it quite useful for modern devices.
+Originally, UWB was designed to transfer data, but its ability to track such precise positioning has made it quite useful for modern devices.

 Both iOS and Android devices are capable of using UWB.
-However, the list of phones that work with UWB is surprisingly short and consists of the following phones:
+However, the list of phones that work with UWB is surprisingly short and consists of the following models:

 The good news is that UWB is catching on and you should expect more cars and more devices to support the technology.
-And because UWB is so accurate at pinpointing locations, you can be sure it will find even more use cases in the near future.
+And because UWB is so accurate at pinpointing locations, you can be sure it will find even more use cases soon.

 For example, with UWB enabled, cars will (eventually) be able to recognize your device as you get close enough to your phone and automatically unlock it for you.
 I would imagine that feature will put a damper on a lot of thriller movies and TV series where the bad guy abducts or assaults someone struggling to get their car unlocked.

 Note: Even if your phone is listed above, UWB might not be fully functional yet.
-For example, the Samsung S21 is listed, and UWB is found in Android settings.
-However, when you search for UWB in the Settings app, it will appear but will take you to the Connections page, where there is no UWB listed.
-Even though the S21 is listed as supported, Samsung has only rolled it out to the S21+ and S21 Ultra.
-So, if you don't find the UWB option available in a phone that is listed as supported, hopefully it'll eventually arrive in an update.
+For example, the Samsung S21 used to be listed, and UWB was found in Android settings.
+However, when you searched for UWB in the Settings app, it appeared but took you to the Connections page, where UWB was not listed.
+Over the past few months, Samsung has pulled UWB support from the S21 and rolled it out only to the S21+ and S21 Ultra.

 The range of UWB looks something like this: